grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 ## Finishing up and next steps

-You might have noticed that running {{< param "PRODUCT_NAME" >}} with the above configurations created a directory called `data-agent` in the directory you ran {{< param "PRODUCT_NAME" >}} from.
+You might have noticed that running {{< param "PRODUCT_NAME" >}} with the configurations created a directory called `data-agent` in the directory you ran {{< param "PRODUCT_NAME" >}} from.
 This directory is where components can store data, such as the `prometheus.exporter.unix` component storing its WAL (Write Ahead Log).
 If you look in the directory, do you notice anything interesting?
 The directory for each component is the fully qualified name.

 If you'd like to store the data elsewhere, you can specify a different directory by supplying the `--storage.path` flag to {{< param "PRODUCT_ROOT_NAME" >}}'s run command, for example, `/path/to/agent run config.river --storage.path /etc/grafana-agent`.
-Generally, you will want to use a persistent directory for this, as some components may use the data stored in this directory to perform their function.
+Generally, you can use a persistent directory for this, as some components may use the data stored in this directory to perform their function.

-In the next tutorial, we will look at how to configure {{< param "PRODUCT_NAME" >}} to collect logs from a file and send them to Loki.
-We will also look at using different components to process metrics and logs before sending them.
+In the next tutorial, you will look at how to configure {{< param "PRODUCT_NAME" >}} to collect logs from a file and send them to Loki.
+You will also look at using different components to process metrics and logs before sending them.